Lead / Copper Results

 The primary sources of lead exposure for most children are deteriorating lead-based paint, lead-contaminated dust, and lead-contaminated residential soil.
 Lead is found in some toys, some playground equipment, some children's metal jewelry, and some traditional pottery.
 Exposure to lead is a significant health concern, especially for young children and infants whose growing bodies tend to absorb more lead than the average adult.
 Although your home's drinking water lead levels were below the action level, if you are concerned about lead exposure, parents should ask their health care providers about testing children for high levels of lead in the blood.

-What Can I Do To Reduce Exposure to Lead in Drinking Water?
+Reduce Exposure to Lead in Drinking Water

 Although our test results were below EPA's action level, you may still want to take steps to further reduce your exposure.